Kishare/my-react/README.md

 ## Context

-This site uses OpendataParis API in Paris.
+This site uses OpenDataParis API in Paris.

 ## How to use it?
 ```